gromacs/gromacs/docs/user-guide/file-formats.rst

 Files with the ``.tng`` file extension can contain all kinds of data related to the trajectory of a simulation.
 For example, it might contain coordinates, velocities, forces and/or energies.
-Various :ref:`mdp` file options control which of these are written by mdrun, whether data is written with compression, and how lossy that compression can be.
+Various :ref:`mdp` file options control which of these are written by :ref:`gmx mdrun`, whether data is written with compression, and how lossy that compression can be.
 This file is in portable binary format and can be read with :ref:`gmx dump`.